NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 Countermeasures / technical solutions to be tested:

 * Sensitive data and network surveillance system.

-* Is an alert generated in the event of:
+Is an alert generated in the event of:
-* use of the WiFi outside of normal working hours,
+* use of the Wi-Fi outside of normal working hours,
 * consultation of customer data outside of normal working hours, etc.
-* ...
-* All means of restoration enabling the recovery of data in accordance with the RPO.
+* All means of restoration enabling the recovery of data by the RPO.
 * ...

 **Scenario 2: Major fire in the server room**